cukie/SMIA/README.md

-#SMIA-CUKIE
+# SMIA-CUKIE

-*The Simultaneous Multichannel Immunofluorescence Digital Imaging Analyzer by Gil Cukierman*
+#### The Simultaneous Multichannel Immunofluorescence Digital Imaging Analyzerby Gil Cukierman
 ---

 This application was created to bulk process and analyze batches of monochromatic images providing localization (masks),